Meredith Eskoff

 Where did you attend school?
 What degree(s) did you earn?

-I earned both my B.A. in political science and my M.S.Ed. in instructional technology from NIU.
+NIU!
+I earned both my B.A. in political science and my M.S.Ed. in instructional technology.

 Describe your typical day—what do you do while at work?

-The thing I love about advising is that there is no typical day.
+The thing I love about advising is there is no typical day.
 I have typical duties, such as student advising, but every day can be different.
 I can have face-to-face appointments with current students.
-I can advise new students during orientation, and I can meet prospective students while visiting community colleges.
+I can advise new students during orientation, and I can meet prospective students, too.
+I have also been tasked with helping create new events for our students for involvement in the college and to help coordinate events the university hosts.
+I love that I get to be creative and think outside of the box.

 What do you like about working at NIU?